Tired of Reading? Please listen to the blog

 We can say that the pandemic catapulted telemedicine into the spotlight and was eagerly adopted by the people due to the compulsions they found themselves in.

 With the pandemic-inspired digital transformation taking the world by storm, there are sure signs that the use of telemedicine may extend well beyond the pandemic era.
-This especially when patients realize the convenience and time efficiency it can provide them.
+This is especially when patients realize the convenience and time efficiency it can provide them.

 Though the global telemedicine market is expected to flourish, the virtual healthcare delivery market faces essential limitations.
-Some of the reasons could be the reluctance to accept remote technology by patients and practitioners, expensive implementation costs, skepticism over safety and data privacy.
+Some of the reasons could be the reluctance to accept remote technology by patients and practitioners, expensive implementation costs, and skepticism over safety and data privacy.
 An important factor that hinders the development is the unavailability of internet infrastructure in remote areas.